Identification and Treatment of Mange: Sarcoptic (red) & Demodectic (demodecosis) mange

 Typical Symptoms

-• Extreme itchiness with hair loss and red scaly skin that typically start in sparsely-haired areas like the ear flaps, elbows, and abdomen
+• Extreme itchiness with hair loss and red scaly skin that typically starts in sparsely-haired areas like the ear flaps, elbows, and abdomen

 • Will spread to the entire body without effective treatment.